The Bridge

 Design

-The design process, as well as the final design are significant components for success in the competition.
-The process demands testing various models and takes months to perfect; it begins when the official competition rules are released, and the team meets to discuss and brainstorm ideas based on the given build scenario and dimensional constraints.
-Using computer programs such as AutoCAD and Visual Analysis, bridge models are designed and analyzed for performance.
-Based on these trials the stronger models can be identified and then further optimized.
-From these select few models, a final design is chosen that best meets team goals for performance and efficiency.
+The design process begins when the official competition rules are released at the beginning of the year.
+The team meets to discuss and brainstorm ideas based on the given build scenario and dimensional constraints.
+Using programs such as AutoCAD and Visual Analysis, various bridge models are designed and analyzed for their performance.
+After many iterations, stronger models are identified and further optimized.
+Near the end of this process, a final design is chosen that best meets team goals for performance and efficiency.

 Fabrication